Frequently asked questions about the Independence Day reception

 When do guests arrive at the reception?
 Should I bring the invitation card?

-- The doors to Mariankatu will open for the first guests at around 18.30
+• The doors on Mariankatu will open for the first guests approximately 18.00.

-- Guests must present their invitation card and photo ID upon arrival
+• Guests must present their invitation card and a valid photo ID upon arrival.

-- There is no parking at the Presidential Palace
+• There is no parking available at the Presidential Palace.

 Who is invited to the Independence Day reception?

-- The Independence Day reception is an event hosted by the President of the Republic of Finland and his spouse, who each year decide on the guests to be invited
+• The Independence Day reception at the Presidential Palace is hosted by the President of the Republic of Finland and his spouse.
+Each year, the presidential couple personally decides on the guests to be invited.

 Who can I bring as my ‘plus-one’?

-- The invitation is always personal, even for the spouse.
-Both the name of the main invitee and the name of the spouse must appear on the invitation
+• The invitation is always personal, including spouses.
+Both the name of the main invitee and their spouse must be visible on the invitation in order to gain entry.

-- If you have received an invitation and you have a spouse whose name does not appear on the invitation, please contact the Office of the President of the Republic of Finland
+• If you have received an invitation, but your spouse’s name does not appear on it, please contact the Office of the President of the Republic of Finland.

 What is the dress code for the reception?
 What about medals and decorations?

-- Original-size medals or decorations or miniature versions may be worn with formal attire.
-Men in dark suit and national costume wear only original-size decorations.
+• Original-size medals or decorations, or miniature versions, may be worn with formal attire.
+Men wearing a dark suit or national costume should wear only original-size decorations.
 Women may, however, wear miniature decorations.
-The national costume ‘helavyö’ knife may not be worn in the Presidential Palace
+The traditional belt knife (helavyöpuukko) that is part of the national costume may not be worn at the reception.

-- It is recommended to wear Finnish decorations.
-For more detailed instructions on the use of medals and decorations, see A Guide to the Orders and Decorations of Finland and the website of the Chancery of the Orders of the White Rose of Finland and the Lion of Finland
+• It is recommended to wear Finnish decorations.
+For detailed instructions on the use of medals and decorations, please see A Guide to the Orders and Decorations of Finland and the website of the Chancery of the Orders of the White Rose of Finland and the Lion of Finland.

 What do I say when greeting?
 Who greets the Presidential couple first?

-- When greeting the President and his spouse, guests are asked to simply introduce themselves by saying their first and last names, without any other greetings or addresses Couples can choose who will greet the Presidential couple first
+• When greeting the presidential couple, guests are asked to simply introduce themselves by stating their first and last names without any other greetings or formalities.
+If two guests are a couple, they decide for themselves which of them greets first.

-- Heralds and cadets will provide advice and assistance to guests during the reception.
-Heralds are identified by their blue and white sashes
+• Heralds and cadets are on hand to offer advice and assistance to guests during the reception.
+Heralds are identified by their blue and white sashes.

 Can I take photos at the Presidential Palace?